kapkip/Skeetoids/README.md

 ## Features Coming Soon (hopefully):
 - CO2 Pathing: Implementing a dynamic chemical plume/gradient matrix so agents can actively track hosts via simulated carbon dioxide paths rather than just random luck.

-- Parameter Calibration: Tuning flight speeds, hydration decay rates, and swarm sensory radii against empirical bioassay data.
+- Parameter Calibration: Parameter Calibration: Tuning behavioral and spatial parameters to reflect dynamics supported by the scientific literature.

 - Geospatial Data Logic: Exploring how to format the grid so it can theoretically ingest standard raster data (like GeoTIFFs), focusing purely on the data architecture rather than mapping a specific, literal location.